junxit/us-congress-bills-110/metadata.md

 - 2008-05-05 — Placed on the Union Calendar, Calendar No. 385.
 - 2008-05-05 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-618.
 - 2008-05-05 — Reported (Amended) by the Committee on Judiciary.
 H. Rept.
 110-618.
+- 2008-05-06 — At the conclusion of debate, the chair put the question on the motion to suspend the rules.
+Mr. Frelinghuysen objected to the vote on the grounds that a quorum was not present.
+Further proceedings on the motion were postponed.
+The point of no quorum was withdrawn.
+- 2008-05-06 — Considered under suspension of the rules. (consideration: CR H3083-3085)
+- 2008-05-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1512.
+- 2008-05-06 — Ms. Sanchez, Linda T. moved to suspend the rules and pass the bill.
+- 2008-05-08 — Considered as unfinished business. (consideration: CR H3203)
+- 2008-05-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-05-08 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR 5/6/2008 H3083)
+- 2008-05-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR 5/6/2008 H3083)